 - 1. Conduct a site inventory and evaluation, to include channelized streams, drained/filled wetlands, road fill, and other areas conveying water.
 Evaluate freshwater and tidal drainage patterns and any restrictions in tidal flow.
 This includes initial desktop data collection and analysis, together with field data collection and site evaluation. - 2.
-Identify restoration options, to include hydrologic reconnection (e.g., fill removal, low water crossings), tidal creek restoration, natural channel stream restoration, lake restoration with drawdown or natural drydown events, floodplain vegetation community reestablishment, reestablishment, tidal and riparian marsh restoration, and other options based on site characteristics and historic habitats. - 3.
+Identify restoration options, to include hydrologic reconnection (e.g., fill removal, low water crossings), tidal creek restoration, natural channel stream restoration, lake restoration with drawdown or natural drydown events, floodplain vegetation reestablishment. community reestablishment, tidal and riparian marsh restoration, and other options based on site characteristics and historic habitats. - 3.
 Prioritize sites based on inventory and site evaluation, as well as consideration of water quality, other site and resource data, severity of impacts, cumulative effects, land ownership, and accessibility. - 4.
 Conduct public outreach adaptable to specific project sites.
 Characterize individual projects with a list of stakeholders for each site.
-For
+For project sites adjacent to communities or private property, as well as those with significant public visibility, consider demonstration sites, public meetings, site visits, project website, and other forms of engagement.